Aasher41/FRCPenultimateManual/FRCPenultimateManual.md

 * ALWAYS connect to the field at least once before qualification matches start.

+* Make sure all wiring is neat and easy to ascess in case eomthing doesnt work

+* Ensure all soder points have a strong bond and will not break

 ## Build

 * Strategy should happen before design and design should happen before fabrication.